Claude Zdanow: 1990s-2005: early years, RockIT Studios

-2006-present: Move to Manhattan
+2006-2020s: Patent Pending, Stadiumred

 After graduating high school from Portledge School in 2006, Zdanow moved to New York City to attend college, working in event promotions and as a composer for television.
 He was soon approached by the pop punk band Patent Pending.
-He joined as bass guitarist for their 2006 tour, touring the United States for five months and sharing gigs with bands such as Zebrahead, Catch-22 and Authority Zero.
+He joined as bass guitarist for their 2006 tour, touring the United States for five months, and sharing stages with bands such as Zebrahead, Catch-22 and Authority Zero.

-After the tour, in 2006 he returned to attend Marymount Manhattan College.
-While at Marymount he was involved in college radio and student government, and also studied political science, philosophy, and business.
-He closed RockIT Studios in June 2007, founding his next studio, Stadiumred Studios, in Manhattan just a month later.
+Following the tour, in 2006, he returned to attend Marymount Manhattan College.
+While at Marymount he was involved in college radio and student government, while studying political science, philosophy, and business.
+He closed RockIT Studios in June 2007, founding his next studio, Stadiumred Studios, in Manhattan, a month later.
 He dropped out of Marymount in 2008, instead working full-time at his studio.